laymonage/blog/content/posts/tdd.md

 I don't think it's *ever* a good idea to skip tests.

 TDD is a good discipline to follow.
-**However, it's never a good idea to follow things blindly.** TDD, as with other things, **isn't** something that you should always follow *no matter what*.
+**Still, it's never a good idea to follow things blindly.** TDD, as with other things, **isn't** something that you should always follow *no matter what*.
 When applying something doesn't work for your project, you need to take a step back and **identify** if it may be a good time to stop